Authentication, Authorisation and Accounting

 no

-[no] role guest | operator | administrator
+[no] role viewer | guest | operator | administrator | engineer | auditor

 Set role of the user.
-Default role is administrator.
-There must be
+Default role is viewer.
+There must be at least one administrator in the system.

 administrator

-- Has all privileges in the system.
-[Default]
+Has all privileges in the system.

 guest